Surgery has a lot of unexpected costs associated with it, and estimates with large ranges, reflect these unknowns.

 Ideally, all surgeries would be performed by a Boarded Surgeon, with work up performed by the Internal Medicine Specialist, and monitored by a Boarded Anesthesiologist, and recovered by a Criticalist in the ICU.
 Unfortunately, sometimes this is not always financially feasible for owners, and their pets would therefore, not be able to have the chance of recovering from their ailment.
 This is where we come in.

-We are performing these surgeries with the same high standards of medicine that we have been providing for the last 11 years.
-If, however, there are unexpected findings (such as a belly full of cancer), or unexpected deterioration, despite our best efforts on the contrary, then the decision must be made to either:
+We are performing these surgeries with the same high standards of medicine that we have been providing for the last 13 years.
+If, however, there are unexpected findings (such as a belly full of cancer), or unexpected deterioration, despite our best efforts to the contrary, then the decision must be made to either:

 • opt for humane euthanasia

 +/- regular cremation at our expense (we will not allow our patients to continue to deteriorate and needlessly suffer)

 • opt for further workup +/- care at your expense (ie/ complicating pancreatitis that will extend hospitalization and supportive care beyond the included 48hrs)

 • opt for referral to a specialist clinic

 Basically, we are doing this to provide an affordable option at an emergency clinic, when your family veterinarian is unable to perform the surgery for you.
 If there are too many complicating factors; intra-op findings that are unexpected (ie/ cancer is found), or post-op complications causing delayed recovery or deterioration (ie/ pancreatitis, sepsis, dehiscence to name a few), then we reserve the right to recommend humane euthanasia for the best of our patients, (with regular cremation if so desired) included at our expense, or you can choose to proceed with diagnostics and treatment at your expense, either with us or at a referral clinic.
 These are similar options that your family veterinarian would provide given the same circumstances.